SoftwareHeritage/swh-deposit/README-injection.md

 == Technical details ==

-We will need:
+Requirements:

-- one dedicated db to store state - swh-deposit
+- one dedicated database to store the deposit's state - swh-deposit

-- one dedicated temporary storage to store archives before injection
+- one dedicated temporary objstorage to store archives before injection

 - one client to test the communication with SWORD protocol

 === Deposit reception schema ===

+- SWORD imposes the use of basic authentication, so we need a way to authenticate client:

+**deposit_client** table:
+  - id (bigint): Client's identifier
+  - username (str): Client's username
+  - password (pass): Client's password
+  - collections ([id]): List of collections the client can access

+- A client can access collection and a deposit is specific to a collection.

+**deposit_collection** table:
+  - id (bigint): Collection's identifier
+  - name (str): Collection's human readable name

+- A deposit is the main entity the repository is all about:

-- **deposit** table:
+**deposit** table:
-  - id (bigint): deposit receipt id
+  - id (bigint): deposit's identifier
+  - reception_date (date): First deposit's reception date
+  - complete_data (date): Date when the deposit is deemed complete and ready for injection
+  - collection (id): The collection the deposit belongs to
   - external id (text): client's internal identifier (e.g hal's id, etc...).

-  - origin id : null before injection
+  - client_id (id) : Client which did the deposit
-  - swh_id : swh identifier result once the injection is complete
+  - swh_id (str) : swh identifier result once the injection is complete

-  - reception_date: first deposit date

-  - complete_date: reception date of the last deposit which makes the deposit complete

-  - status (enum):
+  - status (enum): The deposit's current status

+- As mentioned, a deposit can have a status, whose possible values are:
 ```
       'partial',      -- the deposit is new or partially received since it
                       -- can be done in multiple requests
       'expired',      -- deposit has been there too long and is now deemed
                       -- ready to be garbage collected
       'ready',        -- deposit is fully received and ready for injection
-      'scheduled',    -- injection is scheduled on swh's side
+      'injecting,     -- injection is ongoing on swh's side
-      'success',      -- injection successful
+      'success',      -- injection is successful
-      'failure'       -- injection failure
+      'failure'       -- injection is a failure
 ```

+A deposit is stateful and can be made in multiple requests:
-- **deposit_request** table:
+**deposit_request** table:
   - id (bigint): identifier
+  - type (id): deposit request's type (possible values: 'archive', 'metadata')
-  - deposit_id: deposit concerned by the request
+  - deposit_id (id): deposit whose request belongs to
   - metadata: metadata associated to the request

-- **client** table:
-  - id (bigint): identifier
-  - name (text): client's name (e.g HAL)
-  - credentials
+  - date (date): date of the requests

-All metadata (declared metadata) are stored in deposit_request (with the request they were sent with).
+Information sent along a request are stored in a deposit_request row.

+They can be either of type 'metadata' (atom entry, multipart's atom entry part) or of type 'archive' (binary upload, multipart's binary upload part).

-When the deposit is complete metadata fields are aggregated and sent to injection.
-During injection the metadata is kept in the origin_metadata table (see [metadata injection](#metadata-injection)).
+When the deposit is complete (status 'ready'), those metadata fields are read and aggregated.
+They will be sent as parameters to the injection routine.
+During injection, those metadata are kept in the origin_metadata table (see [metadata injection](#metadata-injection)).

-The only update actions occurring on the deposit table are in regards of:
+The only update actions occurring on the deposit table are in regards
+of:
-  - status changing
+- status changing:
   - partial -> {expired/ready},
-    - ready -> scheduled,
+  - ready -> injecting,
-    - scheduled -> {success/failure}
+  - injecting -> {success/failure}
-  - complete_date when the deposit is finalized
-  (when the status is changed to ready)
+- complete_date when the deposit is finalized (when the status is changed to ready)
-  - swh-id being populated once we have the result of the injection
+- swh-id is populated once we have the injection result

-==== SWH Identifier returned? ====
+==== SWH Identifier returned ====

     swh-<client-name>-<synthetic-revision-id>

     e.g: swh-hal-47dc6b4636c7f6cba0df83e3d5490bf4334d987e

-    We could have a specific dedicated 'client' table to reference client identifier.

 === Scheduling injection ===

 All data and metadata separated with multiple requests should be aggregated before injection.

-TODO: injection modeling
+The injection should be scheduled via the scheduler's api.

+When the injection is done and successful, the deposit entry is updated:
+- status is updated to success
+- swh-id is populated with the resulting hash
+- complete_date is updated to the injection's finished date

+When the injection is failed, the deposit entry is updated:
+- status is updated to failure
+- swh-id and complete_data are left as is

+We may install a retry policy with graceful delays for further scheduling.

 === Metadata injection ===

-- the metadata received with the deposit should be kept in the origin_metadata table before translation as part of the injection process and a indexation process should be scheduled.
+- the metadata received with the deposit should be kept in the origin_metadata table before translation as part of the injection process and an indexation process should be scheduled.

 origin_metadata table:
 ```